Naralux/dotfiles/README.md

 See the installation instructions [here](https://ohmyposh.dev/).

-### NVChad

-See the installation instructions [here](https://nvchad.com/docs/quickstart/install).

 ## Installation

-First, check out the dotfiles repo in your `$HOME` directory using git
+First, check out the dotfiles repo in your `$HOME` directory using git:

 ```
 $ cd $HOME